Cowboys skip defensive needs, draft WR CeeDee Lamb at 17 - WHIZ News

 Instead of focusing on that defense, though, the Cowboys gave Prescott more firepower in the passing game coming off career bests of 4,902 yards and 30 touchdowns.

 Dallas is deep at receiver now as well.
-While Cooper is still the clear No. 1 receiver, Michael Gallup is going into his third season with the Cowboys believing he has plenty of promise.
-Gallup’s numbers improved dramatically from his rookie season as he finished with 1,107 yards and six TDs.
+While Cooper is still the clear No. 1, Michael Gallup goes into his third season with the Cowboys believing he has plenty of promise.
+Gallup showed dramatic improvement from his rookie season, finishing with 1,107 yards and six TDs.

 The Cowboys entered the draft needing a slot receiver after losing Randall Cobb to Houston in free agency.